More About Limited Liability Companies

 Unfortunately, in the state of California, losing in court can mean losing what you have under your LLC.
 In such a situation, you can potentially lose all of your investments.

-To avoid losing everything, you’ll need to set up an LLC in another state in relation to your rental property in California.
+To avoid losing everything, you’ll need to consider creating that protection.
+One way to do so is to set up an LLC in another state in relation to your rental property in California.

 What are the benefits of forming an out-of-state LLC for your rental property in California?